Jump to Content

 - TRANSIENT BUSINESS

-or both as required by this chapter.
+registering or both as required by this chapter.

-location on the outside of the vehicle.
+a conspicuous location that is visible from the outside of the vehicle.

 No permit under this chapter shall be required:

-A. By any charitable organization or its agents or employees or veterans
+By any charitable organization or its agents or employees or veterans

 licensed pursuant to General Business Law § 32.

-D. By any business, service or activity licensed under any other ordinance
+By any business, service or activity licensed under any other ordinance

 or law of the Town of Amherst.

-G. For lawn cutting, leaf raking and snow shoveling services for residential
+For lawn cutting, leaf raking and snow shoveling services for residential

 property.

-H. By political parties and candidates for public office.
+By political parties and candidates for public office.

 No charitable organization shall engage in soliciting before